vterron/lemon/README.rst

 .. code::

-  usage: lemon [--help] COMMAND [ARGS]
+  usage: lemon [--help] [--version] [--update] COMMAND [ARGS]

-  The available commands are:
+  The essential commands are:
-     import       Group the images of an observing campaign seeing       Identify image with best astronomical seeing astrometry   Calibrate the images astrometrically
+     astrometry   Calibrate the images astrometrically
-     mosaic       Assemble the images into a mosaic annuli       Find optimal parameters for photometry
-     photometry   Perform aperture photometry
+     mosaic       Assemble the images into a mosaic photometry   Perform aperture photometry
      diffphot     Generate light curves
      periods      Dworetsky's string-length method
      juicer       LEMONdB browser and variability analyzer

+  The auxiliary, not-always-necessary commands are:
+     import       Group the images of an observing campaign seeing       Discard images with bad seeing or elongated annuli       Find optimal parameters for photometry

   See 'lemon COMMAND' for more information on a specific command.